tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** PLACEHOLDER
+**How did this roster happen?** Most of this team should look familiar to you aside from Matumbaman instead of MidOne.
+Funny enough, Matu was actually planning on taking a break from Dota after an underwhelming TI9 performance.
+But when the Estonian president calls, you answer.

 **How was their DPC year?** 950 Points

 * ***WEU DPC S1** - 1st, **ONE Esports Singapore Major** - 4th, **WEU DPC S2** - 4th, **WePlay Kyiv AniMajor** - 16th*

-You ever just win so much you get tired of winning?
-This was Secret's problem for most of 2020.
+In the world of 2020 online COVID Dota, Secret were kings.
+If there was a tournament, they e-attended it, obliterated everyone in it, and gave some surprisingly personable winners' interviews afterwards.
+They were so insanely dominant, in fact, that viewers extrapolated that European Dota as a whole had simply eclipsed all other regions in terms of game knowledge and mechanics.
+There wasn't just going to be a skill gap, but rather a skill canyon once international competition with the DPC majors returned.

+That ended up not happening and despite being given four slots at each major, only two European teams qualified for TI through points.
+Lucky for Secret, they scooped up enough of those points in the first half of the season so they could finally be kinda bad before TI for once.

-**What would success look like?** Well the good news is Kuroky isn't here to knock Secret out of TI for the fourth year in a row.
-Sky's the limit.
+**What would success look like?** Kuroky isn't here to knock Secret out of TI for the fourth goddamn year in a row so sky's the limit.

 **What to spam in Twitch chat when Secret is winning?** `PLACEHOLDER`